Paradise-Pi/ParadisePi/Readme.md

 A facility control panel for sACN & OSC, in Electron.

+Made up of an electron app, with a websocket server serving an admin interface

 ## Limitations

 - Only one network interface can exist on the RaspberryPi.
 WiFi must be disabled.